 On 12 October 2020, Accountancy Europe hosted a webinar on ESEF.
 The scope of the debate covered the opportunities, challenges and practical considerations about ESEF reporting and assurance.
 Our objective was to support national efforts and contribute to an efficient and effective ESEF implementation.

 There continue to be some uncertainties about ESEF implementation at national level and the EC issued an Interpretative Communication on ESEF in November 2020 to provide clarifications on:

 - use of e-signature by issuers and statutory auditors

 - issuers’ responsibility for drawing-up and disclosing the ESEF-compliant AFRs

 - other EU Obligations for limited liability companies laid down in the Accounting Directive

 - requirement for officially appointed mechanisms (OAMs) to disseminate the ESEF-compliant AFRs

-Partly due to these uncertainties and largely to the coronavirus’ implications, some companies could not get ready for reporting in ESEF.
-There was a call to EU authorities for delaying the ESEF requirements for one year.
+Partly due to these uncertainties and largely to the coronavirus’ implications, there was a call to EU authorities for delaying the ESEF requirements for one year.

 On 11 December 2020, The European Parliament and the Council agreed to an amendment of the Transparency Directive allowing EU member states to delay by one year the application of the ESEF requirements.
 The amendment was published in the EU Official Journal on 16 February 2021.
 Article 2 of the amendment states that “Member State may allow issuers to apply [ESEF] for financial years beginning on or after 1 January 2021, provided that Member State notifies the Commission of its intention to allow such a delay by 19 March 2021, and that its intention is duly justified.”